Border Patrol Agent Pay and Benefits

-As a CBP Officer, your job is not only exciting, but also features rewarding benefits.
-You have the stability of a Federal job, as well as several benefits that are only available to law enforcement positions, such as enhanced law enforcement retirement coverage.
-Working as a CBP Officer sets you up well for the long-term.
+As a Border Patrol Agent, your job is not only exciting, but also features rewarding benefits.
+You have the stability of a Federal job, as well as several benefits that are only available to law enforcement positions, such as law enforcement 6(c) retirement coverage.
+Working as a Border Patrol Agent sets you up well for the long-term.
 Navigate the links below, or scroll further down the page to learn more:

-Officers are competitively rewarded for their time on the job.
-In addition to a salary, Officers may be eligible for overtime pay, locality pay, and more.
+Agents are competitively rewarded for their time on the job.
+In addition to base pay, agents may be eligible for locality pay, overtime pay, and more.

 - Salary: You receive a salary that corresponds to your grade level.
 This salary is the number quoted on USAJOBS.